CS4239-U6/blind-ssrf/README.md

 1. Clone the repo with `git clone https://github.com/CS4239-U6/blind-ssrf.git`.
 1. Install requirements using `pip3 install -r requirements.txt`.
 1. Run the vulnerable server using `python3 VulnerableServer/__main__.py`.

-## Run using Docker

-If you do not wish to set up the Python dependencies above, an easier way to get started is using Docker.

-Make sure you have Docker installed locally before doing the following:

-1. Build the file with `docker build -t blind-ssrf .`.
-1. Run the Dockerfile with `docker run -dt -p 5000:5000 blind-ssrf`.
-1. Visit `http://localhost:5000` to see the website.

 ## Vulnerability